-Four additional federally supported surveys have collected alcohol consumption and related information from a segment of the underage population-18-to-20-year-olds.
+Four additional federally supported surveys have collected alcohol consumption and related information from a segment of the underage population-18- to -20-year-olds.

-The National Epidemiologic Survey on Alcohol and Related Conditions (NESARC)
+The National Epidemiologic Survey on Alcohol and Related Conditions

-NESARC was a large nationwide household survey sponsored by the National Institute on Alcohol Abuse and Alcoholism.
+The National Epidemiologic Survey on Alcohol and Related Conditions (NESARC) was a large nationwide household survey sponsored by the National Institute on Alcohol Abuse and Alcoholism.
 NESARC assesses the prevalence and patterns of alcohol use, other drug use, and related disorders; related risk factors; and associated mental and physical disabilities based on a nationally representative sample of the civilian non-institutionalized population of the United States ages 18 years and older.
 The first NESARC survey was conducted in 2001-2002.
 The second survey was conducted in 2004-2005 among individuals who participated in the first NESARC survey.
 Both surveys were fielded by the U.S. Census Bureau.
 A third NESARC survey, NESARC-III, was cross-sectional and conducted in 2012-2013.
 Fieldwork was performed through a contract under the data collection authorization of Title 42 USC 285n.

-Behavioral Risk Factor Surveillance System (BRFSS)
+Behavioral Risk Factor Surveillance System

-BRFSS was initiated by CDC in 1984.
-It is a state-based cross-sectional telephone survey of non-institutionalized, civilian U.S. adults age 18 years and older that state health departments conduct monthly over landline telephones and cellular telephones with a standardized questionnaire and technical and methodologic assistance from CDC.
+Behavioral Risk Factor Surveillance System (BRFSS) was initiated by CDC in 1984.
+It is a statebased cross-sectional telephone survey of non-institutionalized, civilian U.S. adults age 18 years and older that state health departments conduct monthly over landline telephones and cellular telephones with a standardized questionnaire and technical and methodologic assistance from CDC.
 BRFSS is used to collect prevalence data among adult U.S. residents regarding their risk behaviors and preventive health practices that can affect their health status.
 Respondent data are forwarded to CDC to be aggregated for each state, returned with standard tabulations, and published at year's end by each state.

 Data from the BRFSS on self-reported alcohol consumption are also used in the calculation of alcohol-attributable deaths.
-The CDC online Alcohol-Related Disease Impact (ARDI) application provides population estimates of the total proportion of deaths for various causes that are attributable to alcohol use (alcohol attributable fractions, or AAFs).
-AAFs for most of the chronic conditions are calculated using alcohol prevalence data from the BRFSS.
-The prevalence of low, medium, and high average daily alcohol consumption from BRFSS are then adjusted using per capita alcohol sales data to account for the underreporting of self-reported alcohol consumption (CDC, 2022a).
+The CDC online Alcohol Related Death Index (ARDI) application provides population estimates of the total proportion of deaths for various causes that are attributable to alcohol use (alcohol attributable fractions, or AAFs).
+AAFs are calculated directly or indirectly using BRFSS or using current scientific literature.
+For 2015-2019, the prevalence of low, medium, and high average daily alcohol consumption from BRFSS was adjusted using per capita alcohol sales data to account for the underreporting of self-reported alcohol consumption (ARDI Methods | Alcohol and Public Health | CDC, 2022).

-67 The sampling frame for the national YRBS excludes other types of public schools, including alternative schools, special education schools, Department of Defense operated schools, Bureau of Indian Education schools, and vocational schools that only serve students who receive general instruction at another school.
+58 The sampling frame for the national YRBS excludes other types of public schools, including alternative schools, special education schools, Department of Defense operated schools, Bureau of Indian Education schools, and vocational schools that only serve students who receive general instruction at another school.